farcaster-project/farcaster-gui/README.md

 ## gRPC Interface

-Generated files related to `proto/farcaster.proto` are commited, if you want to change the service definition save your proto file and run `npm run gen`.
+Generated files related to `proto/farcaster.proto` are committed, if you want to change the service definition save your proto file and run `npm run gen`.
 (You need `protoc` and the code generator plugin)